Frequently Asked Questions:

 • What sort of person would this franchise suit?

 We are looking for people who have a strong interest in computers and/or are currently fixing PC problems for friends and family as a hobby (or even in an employed position).
 Our comprehensive training system can teach any suitable person to cure PC problems, but we recognize that customer service and being able to put people at ease and instill confidence is what separates us from the rest.
+A positive outlook with hard work and determination are absolutely essential too.

 You will need to have a strong desire to offer first class customer service and be committed to following our proven business model and processes to achieve success for your own business.